emesday/tensorflow-scala/README.md

 ```

 # History
- - 16 May 2017 - Changed the objectives of this project to `Serving TensorFlow Models` with Scala
+ - 16 June 2017 - Changed the objectives of this project to `Serving TensorFlow Models` with Scala
  - 11 May 2017 - Decided to deprecate this project because TensorFlow provides Java API from the version 1.0.0.
  - 19 Oct 2016 - This project started with JNA binding of TensorFlow.